-Its not a staple on menus in the mid-south and I was deprived for years until I decided to make it myself.
-It’s a simple recipe with only six ingredients and the result is a creamy, silky smooth treat.
+Its not a staple on mid-south menus and I was deprived for years.
+It’s a simple recipe with only six ingredients and the result is a creamy, silky smooth potato soup.
 Vichyssoise is equally at home on a fine dining menu, or for a rustic lunch with a hunk of bread.
 In either case it’s best enjoyed with a chilled white burgundy.

 - 4 leeks, white part only, sliced paper thin

 - 1 small white onion – sliced and chopped

 - 1 TBL kosher salt, more to taste

 - 1 tsp ground white pepper – more to taste